lakekeeper/lakekeeper/site/docs/getting-started.md

     docker-compose up -d
     ```

-Then open your browser and head to `localhost:8888` to load the example Jupyter notebooks or head to `localhost:8080` for the Lakekeeper UI.
+Then open your browser and head to `localhost:8888` to load the example Jupyter notebooks or head to `localhost:8181` for the Lakekeeper UI.

+### Option 2: 🐳 Docker Compose

-### Option 2: ☸️ Kubernetes
+### Option 3: ☸️ Kubernetes
 We recommend deploying the catalog on Kubernetes using our [Helm Chart](https://github.com/lakekeeper/lakekeeper-charts/tree/main/charts/lakekeeper).
 Please check the Helm Chart's documentation for possible values.
 To enable Authentication and Authorization, an external identity provider is required.

 A community driven [Kubernetes Operator](https://github.com/lakekeeper/lakekeeper-operator) is currently in development.

-### Option 3: ⚙️ Binary
+### Option 4: ⚙️ Binary

 For single node deployments, you can also download the Binary for your architecture from [Github Releases](https://github.com/lakekeeper/lakekeeper/releases).
 A basic configuration via environment variables would look like this: